progit/progit/no-nb/06-git-tools/01-chapter6.markdown

 	Rewrite 6b9b3cf04e7c5686a9cb838c3f36a8cb6a0fc2bd (21/21)
 	Ref 'refs/heads/master' was rewritten

 The `--tree-filter` option runs the specified command after each checkout of the project and then recommits the results.
 In this case, you remove a file called passwords.txt from every snapshot, whether it exists or not.
-If you want to remove all accidentally committed editor backup files, you can run something like `git filter-branch --tree-filter "find * -type f -name '*~' -delete" HEAD`.
+If you want to remove all accidentally committed editor backup files, you can run something like `git filter-branch --tree-filter "rm -f *~" HEAD`.

 You’ll be able to watch Git rewriting trees and commits and then move the branch pointer at the end.
 It’s generally a good idea to do this in a testing branch and then hard-reset your master branch after you’ve determined the outcome is what you really want.
 To run `filter-branch` on all your branches, you can pass `--all` to the command.